 Two fantastic beach towns, with plenty of natural areas just outside of town, from the Nature Conservancy's spectacular Cascade Head to the Drift Creek Wilderness to the Yaquina Head Outstanding Natural Area.
 Oh, and did we fail to mention beaches?
 And beaches.
 And beaches.
 The towns themselves offer great art galleries, quality dining, shopping, and friendly people.
 This area is our day-trip getaway and definitely worth your time.

 One of Oregon's favorite gems, Silver Falls is actually a collection of ten waterfalls along the 8.4 mile Canyon Trail.
 Each waterfall has its own personality, and at three of the falls, you can actually walk behind the water as it cascades down.
 If you look up under North Falls, you can see holes left by trees that were flooded by the lava that formed this extraordinary showcase of nature's creative power.
-The park is beautiful any time of year, but at its peak in October when the fall colors frame the delicate waterfalls.
+The park is beautiful any time of year, but at its peak in October when the fall colors frame the delicate waterfalls and the spring when the waterfalls are cascading at their dramatic best.
 The park has short hikes, long hikes, and a 4 mile bike path.